volodymyrhudyma/blog/content/blog/2020-09-03-algorithms-merge-sort-in-javascript.md

 teaser: // Teaser
 date: 2020-09-04T15:10:01.066Z
 ---
+In previous articles we have covered **Bubble Sort** and **Quick Sort** and found out that the first one is the slowest one and is mainly used for educational purposes.

+The latter is fast and efficient, but has a significant disadvantage - the complexity of `O(N2)` if the pivot element is wrongly chosen.

+As we are beginning to find out, there is no such thing as a perfect sorting algorithm, each one has its own advantages and disadvantages.

+Today we will learn **Merge Sort** and see how it works in practice.

 ## The definition

 **Merge sort** is an efficient sorting algorithm that follows the "divide-and-conquer" approach.